fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.SiteRecovery/v1.1.11/New-AzureRmSiteRecoveryNetworkMapping.md

 ```

 ## DESCRIPTION
-The **New-AzureRMSiteRecoveryNetworkMapping** cmdlet creates a mapping between two virtual networks and returns an azure_2 Site Recovery job to track it.
+The **New-AzureRMSiteRecoveryNetworkMapping** cmdlet creates a mapping between two virtual networks and returns an Azure Site Recovery job to track it.

 ## EXAMPLES